-ISR is committed to continuing this tradition through the ongoing development of a sustainable and vibrant research culture at Edge Hill University, acting as an inter-disciplinary, cross-departmental hub.
-This hub co-ordinates and supports research, bringing together academics, practitioners and the wider public through a range of seminars, workshops and lectures.
-ISR also promotes practitioner and community engagement through knowledge exchange and assesses the effectiveness of public policy through a dedicated evaluation unit.
+ISR is committed to the development of a sustainable and vibrant research culture at Edge Hill University, acting as an inter-disciplinary, cross-departmental hub.
+This hub co-ordinates and supports research, bringing together academics, practitioners and the wider public through a range of seminars, workshops and lectures, and promotes practitioner and community engagement through knowledge exchange and impact.

-We are all living and working in a time of transition and change.
-ISR provides a ‘home’ to those of you who want to reflect and to think strategically and differently about conceptualisations of social responsibility in our changing world.
-We look forward to working with you.
+ISR provides a ‘home’ to those who want to reflect and to think strategically and differently about conceptualisations of social responsibility in our changing world.
+It also seeks to support research and research staff working in these areas.
+We look forward to working with you